 Magma storage in the crust

-In this talk from GSA 2020, I summarize key highlights from work using thermo-mechanical models of magma reservoirs.
-In particular, I review how the combined effects of magma recharge, eruptions, viscoelastic response of the crust, and internal processes like crystallization and volatile exsolution impact the dynamics and eruptive behavior of magma reservoirs in the crust.
+In this talk from GSA 2020, PI Townsend summarizes highlights from work using thermo-mechanical models of magma reservoirs.
+She reviews how magma reservoir processes and interactions with the surrounding crust impact the dynamics and eruptive behavior of volcanoes.

 Some key questions we are trying to address using these models include: